MSLNZ/msl-package-manager/docs/cli_usage.rst

    You can also use ``upgrade`` as an alias for ``update``, e.g., ``msl upgrade --all``

 .. note::
-   To update the MSL Package Manager run ``pip install msl-package-manager --upgrade``
+   To update the MSL Package Manager run ``pip install -U msl-package-manager``

 Update all MSL packages without asking for confirmation: